semnan-university-ai/image-processing-class/excersiecs/faeze75/8/exersiecs8.md

 for i=1:size(A,1)
     i1=i-midx;
     for j=1:size(A,2)
-        %convert from cartesian to polar
+        %%%convert from cartesian to polar
         [t,r]=cart2pol(i1,j-midy);
         %Convert from radians to degree and add the degree value t1=radtodeg(t)+deg;